 2016 Seminar Series

-Upon taking over at BAE Systems Australia, Jim established the company’s head quarters in Adelaide and under his leadership, the company expanded to become Australia’s largest defence firm, with more than 6500 employees and annual sales of approximately AUD $1.5 billion.
+Upon taking over at BAE Systems Australia, Jim established the company’s headquarters in Adelaide and under his leadership, the company expanded to become Australia’s largest defense firm, with more than 6500 employees and annual sales of approximately AUD $1.5 billion.

 Jim will provide an inside view to the role of leadership in a global cultural diverse company, where change is constant and complex decision making is the norm.

 Professor David Paterson, Adjunct Professor: UniSA

 7:30am - 9:30am : 11 July : UniSA City West Campus

 David Paterson, Adjunct Professor at UniSA (his alma mater), is a specialist in strategic and social innovation and will be the guest speaker for this event.

 David is Chair and Co-founder of Social Capital, a movement seeking to grow the social economy in South Australia, and position Adelaide as an international hub for social innovation and entrepreneurship.
 He has his own consultancy, Cornerstone Strategy, working across the public, private, and civil society sectors.
 Recently he led the development of a new Innovation Framework for South Australia, on behalf of the Department of the Premier and Cabinet.

 David has served as the Chief Innovation Officer for World Vision, the world's largest international aid and development NGO, with some 45,000 staff in 90 countries.

 Purpose-driven innovation turns need into opportunity.
 It sticks because it mobilises teams around a bigger and more meaningful idea.
 It has higher prospects of breaking through in the market because it addresses higher-order needs.
 It is doubly rewarding because it benefits others as well as ourselves and it is equally open to both commercial and social enterprises.
 Come and hear David share his experiences in this rapidly-growing opportunity area.